The University of Plymouth has been ranked by its own staff as one of the top 50 places to work in the country.

 A study conducted for media and finance company Bloomberg named the University as the 42nd best employer in the UK, based on a survey conducted in October 2015.

 The University is ranked third in the education sector, behind only the University of Cambridge and University of Oxford, and ahead of a number of major global employers.

-Professor David Coslett, Interim Vice-Chancellor and Chief Executive at Plymouth University, said:
+Professor David Coslett, Interim Vice-Chancellor and Chief Executive at the University of Plymouth, said:

 A sample of 15,000 UK employees was used to achieve a representative snapshot of life at a British business, and only companies with at least 500 employees are included on the list.